 ST. LOUIS — Are you ready for sweater weather, fallen leaves and all things pumpkin-flavored?

-Fall is right around the corner and there are several different ways to celebrate in the St. Louis area.
+The fall season has officially started and there are several different ways to celebrate in the St. Louis area.

 We've compiled a list of fall and Halloween events being held around the area this year.
 If you know of an event you'd like us to add to the list, send us an email.

 The Saint Louis Zoo is hosting a couple different events throughout October to celebrate the season.

 The zoo is hosting Zootoberfest, a family-friendly take on Oktoberfest, from 10 a.m. to 4 p.m. on Oct.
 2-3 and 9-10.
 At the event, guests can enjoy German-inspired food along with root beer and other soft drinks.

 Canned and bottled beer will be available throughout the zoo.
 The zoo will also be offering an exclusive Zootoberfest beer stein with discounts for refills.